CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="bundle-install.gif" alt="Visual Studio Code user runs the bundle install command in the terminal" border=true width="80%" %}

-## 13. Run the "bundle exec jekyll serve" command to generate your site [(Video Version)](https://www.youtube.com/watch?v=Shqm2Uwk4K8&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=12){:target="_blank" rel="noopener" class="text-small"}
+## 13. Run the "bundle exec jekyll serve" command to generate your site [(Video Version)](https://www.youtube.com/watch?v=Shqm2Uwk4K8&list=PLt9zT3xACQo6aLD8ayLFOGp5T_mEw3tMQ&index=12){:.text-small}

 - The **bundle exec jekyll serve** command starts a development server on your local computer and "serves" (i.e. makes available) the HTML, CSS, and JavaScript files that comprise your website.
 These files are built (and rebuilt) in the **"_site"** folder.

 {:.alert .alert-blue}
 **Note:** After the development server is started, Jekyll will rebuild the website each time you save a change to a file in the project folder.
-Learn more about the jekyll serve command in our [Generate Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/){:target="_blank" rel="noopener"}.
+Learn more about the jekyll serve command in our [Generate Your Site documentation](https://collectionbuilder.github.io/cb-docs/docs/repository/generate/).

 - In the terminal in VS Code, type the command **bundle exec jekyll s** and press enter.